Axwabo/slocExporter/README.md

 # Use References

-For better positioning, download [the room assets you need](https://drive.google.com/drive/folders/1693Lf8OkXKdar8Ni2W5TfNHWoOHIiFpt?usp=sharing)
+For better positioning, download [the room and structure assets you need](https://drive.google.com/drive/folders/1693Lf8OkXKdar8Ni2W5TfNHWoOHIiFpt?usp=sharing)

 1. Drag and drop the Unity packages into the Unity project.
 2. Put the room you need into the scene from the RoomPrefabs folder.